-The Luxembourg tax circular on stock options has been removed on 1st January 2021, and a new tax regime for bonuses granted to employees on the basis of employer's annual results has been introduced with the Luxembourg 2020 Budget Law so called "primes participatives".
+The Luxembourg tax circular on stock options has been removed on 1st January 2021, and a tax regime for bonuses granted to employees on the basis of employer's annual results has been introduced with the Luxembourg 2020 Budget Law so called "primes participatives".
 These bonuses would be exempt up to 50 per cent for the employee for Luxembourg personal income tax purposes while being tax-deductible at the level of the employer as operational expenses.
 This regime will only be available for employees that are (1) Luxembourg taxpayers with income derived from an employment activity and (2) affiliated to the Luxembourg social security regime or any social security regime covered by a bilateral or multilateral social security convention that applies to Luxembourg.
-The bonus is capped at 5 per cent of the employer's annual result for the year immediately preceding the year for which the bonus is granted and 25 per cent of the annual gross remuneration of the employee.
+The bonuses cannot exceed 5% of the employer's annual result of the financial year immediately preceding the financial year during which the bonuses are granted (e.g., 2022 annual result in case of bonuses granted in 2023).
+The bonuses are paid at the discretion of the employer.
+The employer is free to choose which employees will be eligible to this regime.